Skip to content

 4. Confirm.

-You get the confirmation email.
-Verify it lands in the inbox (if not, check spam — SPF/DKIM tuning comes later).
+Receive the confirmation email.
+Check that it lands in your inbox (if not, check the spam folder — SPF/DKIM DNS records can be set up later).

-In the dashboard, you’ll see the booking with state “Confirmed by email”.
+In the dashboard, you’ll see the reservation with status “Email confirmed”.
 All good.

 Minute 10: turn on reminders

-SMS requires loading a bundle (from €9).
-Add them next week, together with Stripe if you want to request payment.
+SMS requires topping up a credit pack (from €9).
+Add those next week, along with Stripe if you plan to charge.

 What to leave for later

-With the above, you’re now accepting online reservations from your site, in your brand, with no per-booking commission.
-What you do NOT need to configure today:
+With this in place, you’re already taking online reservations from your site, in your branding, with no per-booking commission.
+What you do NOT need to set up today:

-• Stripe and pre-auth: only useful if you have a real no-show problem.
-See our dedicated guide.
+• Stripe and pre-authorization: only useful if you have a real no-show problem.
+Read our specific guide.

-• Individual-table auto-assignment: relevant once you model the floor in detail.
+• Automatic assignment to individual tables: relevant once you model the floor in detail.

-• Marketing campaigns: no point until you have 30–50 reservations in the CRM.
+• Marketing campaigns: until you have 30-50 reservations in the CRM, they don’t pay off.

-• Reserve with Google: requires an active Google Business Profile and takes 24–72 h to approve.
+• Reserve with Google: requires an active Google Business Profile and takes 24-72 h to be approved.

-• AI assistant: wait until you know the product before shaping its responses.
+• AI assistant: wait until you know the product before configuring responses.

-All of that goes in during weeks two and three, with room to breathe.
+All of that gets added in the second and third week, with room to breathe.

 Common mistakes in the first 30 days

-Staff keeps taking phone bookings “from memory” and forgets to enter them into the system.
-During the first two weeks, put up a physical reminder: “Every phone booking goes into Reserver immediately.”
+Staff keep taking phone reservations “from memory” and forget to enter them into the system.
+For the first two weeks, leave a physical reminder: “Every phone reservation goes into Reserver immediately”.

 Tweaking the cancellation policy every week

 Leave the policy alone for two months before changing it.
 You need enough data to know what works.
-Analytics gives you that.
+The metrics live in “Analytics”.

 Forgetting to update the yearly calendar

-Holiday weeks, local holidays, long weekends.
-If you don’t block them on the yearly calendar, you accept bookings for closed days.
-Spend 10 minutes in week one blocking the next 12 months.
+Easter, local holidays, long weekends.
+If you don’t block them in the yearly calendar, you’ll take reservations for closed days.
+Spend 10 minutes in the first month blocking the next 12 months.

 Yes.
-Free: 1 operator.
-Pro: up to 5.
-Plus: unlimited.
+On the Free plan, 1 operator.
+On Pro, up to 5.
+On Plus, unlimited.
 Each with their own credentials.

 Yes.
-Reserver generates a public URL (reserver.es/en/reservations/your-restaurant) that you can share on WhatsApp, social, or email.
-Eventually it’s worth embedding on your site, but not required.
+Reserver generates a public URL (reserver.es/reservations/your-restaurant) you can share via WhatsApp, social media or email.
+Eventually it’s worth embedding it on your own site, but it’s not a requirement.

-Your operator types them into the dashboard manually in 15 seconds.
-They feed the CRM the same as widget ones.
+Your operator enters them manually from the dashboard, in 15 seconds.
+They feed the CRM the same way widget bookings do.

 What if someone books twice?

-Reserver detects duplicates by email and phone and flags them.
-In the CRM, both bookings point to the same guest.
+Reserver detects duplicates by email and phone and warns you.
+In the CRM, both reservations point to the same customer.

-If this guide takes you more than 10 minutes, write to support@reserver.es with a screenshot of where you got stuck.
-We reply within 2 business hours.
+If you take longer than 10 minutes with this guide, write us at info@reserver.es with the screen where you got stuck.
+We reply in under 2 business hours.

 Try Reserver